devilb2103/AMODUS-MultiHack-Client/README.md

 Old among us internal I wrote back in 2021 when I had nothing better to do than inject c# into my bloodstream.
 This repo is more like a covid lockdown digital souvenir than something i will constantly update for people to compile and use.

-This project uses confuserEx for code obfuscation and Costura.Fody for merging all c# assemblies into one file.
-This project is also dependant 2 other files to function as expected, from:
+This project uses confuserEx for code obfuscation and Costura.Fody for merging all c# assemblies into one file.\n This project is also dependant 2 other files to function as expected, from:
   - https://github.com/devilb2103/AMODUS_INJECTOR
   - https://github.com/devilb2103/AMODUS_internal_dll